Traders T&Cs

 - There is limited space in front and around your pitch, so please ensure your products, additional stock, empty boxes, and advertising (A-frames, flags etc) do not encroach on other traders’ pitches or into the public walkways.

-- You must include your power requirements in your application.
+- If you require power you must specify this, along with your requirements, in your application.
 Please determine the amount of power you really need for your stall.
 If you only need to charge devices, consider bringing a power pack instead of ordering power.
 This will support us to reduce our usage of diesel generators and in turn the carbon footprint of the festival.

 - All electrical equipment must be in good condition and be covered by relevant PAT certificates valid at the time of the event.
 All gas equipment must be covered by an up-to-date Gas Safety Certificate issued by a registered gas engineer.
 These certificates must be sent to us prior to the festival.